COVID-19 Related Questions

 - 1. How can I learn more about life at UC Davis before Aggie Parent & Family Orientation?

 - Aggie 101 is accessible to family members through a guest log in.
-Visit the Families tab on our website to learn more about accessing the platform.
+Visit the Families page on our website to learn more about accessing the platform.

 - 2. How do I sign up for the Aggie Parent & Family Orientation?

-- The registration links for Parent & Family Programs will be available on the Families page of our website after May 5.
+- The registration links for Parent & Family Programs are available on the Families page.